UniversalRobots/Universal_Robots_ROS_Driver/README.md

 ---
 If you would like to use the ros\_control-based approach, use the launch files urXX\_ros\_control.launch, where XX is '5' or '10' depending on your robot.

 The driver currently supports two position trajectory controllers; a position based and a velocity based.
 They are both loaded via the launch file, but only one of them can be running at the same time.
+By default the velocity based controller is started.
 You can switch controller by calling the appropriate service:
 ```
 rosservice call /universal_robot/controller_manager/switch_controller "start_controllers:
 - 'velocity_based_position_trajectory_controller'